XavierLooyens/Churn_prediction/README.md

 # CHURN?
 Churn rate is a measure of the proportion of individuals or items moving out of a group over a specific period.
+Based on that, churners are the people leaving the group.
+Many businesses know what their churn rate is, however they do not know who is churning.
+Being able to identify which users are more likely to churn offers an opportunity to save money for businesses.

-The objective of this project was to predict the churning probability for users of the music streaming plattform - KKBOX
+The objective of this specific project was to predict probability for users of the music streaming plattform - KKBOX

 ## Solution Structure
  - Data store and retrieved from Google Cloud Platform (GCP) using BigQuery